whitehatgg/redux-ai/packages/react/README.md

 ### `useVectorDebug()`

-Hook for accessing vector storage data.
+Hook for accessing and managing vector storage.

 #### Returns